 What Anxiolytics Can Help Treat Alzheimer's Symptoms?

-Anxiety and agitation are not uncommon in Alzheimer’s disease, and may be caused by a number of things, including other medical conditions, medication or medication interactions, or changes in a person’s daily routine.
+Anxiety and agitation are not uncommon in Alzheimer’s disease.
+These feelings may be caused by a number of things, including other medical conditions, medicine or medicine interactions, or changes in a person’s daily routine.

-Anxiolytics, which are drugs used to help treat anxiety and agitation, can have side effects like sleepiness, confusion, and dizziness.
-These medications can also contribute to fall risk, so it’s suggested that these drugs be used only short-term.1
+Anxiolytics are drugs used to help treat anxiety and agitation.
+However, they can cause side effects like sleepiness, confusion, and dizziness.
+Anxiolytics can also increase a person's fall risk, so these drugs should only be used for short periods of time.1

 - Clonazepam (Klonopin)

 The most common kind of anxiolytics are benzodiazepines.
 In some cases, antidepressants like SSRIs can also be used to treat anxiety.3

 Talk to a doctor about the specific anxiety or agitation that is happening.
 The doctor will be able to decide which medicine might be best for someone with Alzheimer’s based on their symptoms, other drugs they may be taking, and their general health and level of functioning.

 - Blurry vision